René Yañez: Work

 Yañez was best known for his Mexican-American pop assemblage art with altar pieces covered in traditional Mexican objects such as beads or candles as well as American pop icons such as the Taco Bell chihuahua.
 Over time the altars have evolved to reflect the change in time and local community.

 In 1969, he was a member of the short-lived group called the Mexican-American Liberation Art Front (MALAF).
 MALAF helped organize, with support from Laney College and Merritt College, three small silkscreen workshops in Oakland community development centers and these workshops were an important part of the social serigraphy movement in the San Francisco Bay Area.

 In 1970, Yañez was a co-founder of Galería de la Raza in the Mission district of San Francisco, along with artists Rupert García, Peter Rodríguez, Francisco X. Camplis, Graciela Carrillo, Jerry Concha, Gustavo Ramos Rivera, Carlos Loarca, Manuel Villamor, Robert González, Luis Cervantes, Chuy Campusano, Rolando Castellón, and Ralph Maradiaga.
 Yañez become the Galería's first artistic director and served for over 15 years.

 In 1972, Yañez brought Mexico's Day of the Dead to the Mission district with installations and followed by the art exhibitions "Room for the Dead" and "Labyrinth for the Dead" at Yerba Buena Center for the Arts.

 Yañez was a member of the food-based art group The Great Tortilla Conspiracy, other members include Jos Sances, Rio Yañez, and Art Hazelwood.
 They are known for making tortilla art, which uses a tortilla as a canvas.

-In 2001, Yañez curated the well received art exhibition Chicano Visions: American Painters on the Verge featuring 26 established Chicano artists, many of the works were from Cheech Marin's art collection.
+In 2001, Yañez curated the well received art exhibition Chicano Visions: American Painters on the Verge featuring 26 established Chicano artists, many of the works were from Cheech Marin's art collection which is now housed at The Cheech Marin Center for Chicano Art, Culture & Industry in Riverside, California.
 Chicano Visions: American Painters on the Verge toured for 5 years around the United States with 15 different exhibition locations.
 A book of the same title as the art exhibition was published in 2002 by Cheech Marin.